 Sucralose* is marketed under the brand names of Splenda and Apriva, and is relatively new on the artificial sweeteners market.
 It was approved for use in the United States in 1998.
 It is created from changing the chemical structure of common table sugar.
 Sucralose is 600 times sweeter than sugar, and no effect on tooth enamel.

-an individual decision.
+an individual decision, and you go by how you feel.
 If any sweetener or other food product causes problems

 for you, avoid consuming it.